dsc-courses/dsc10-2023-sp/syllabus.md

 hidden correctness tests that determine your score.

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
-Homeworks will usually be due **Tuesdays at 11:59pm**, but the last two homeworks will be due on Thursdays at 11:59pm.
-We will release homework assignments roughly a week before they're due.
-Each homework is equally weighted at 5% of your overall grade, with no drops.
+Homeworks will _usually_ be due on **Tuesdays at 11:59PM**, though this may change in any given week.
+We will release homework assignments roughly a week before they're due. **Each homework is equally weighted at 5% of your overall grade, with no drops.**

 Like labs, homeworks must be completed and submitted individually, but we encourage you to discuss high-level approaches with others.
 See the